brilliantlabsAR/docs/micropython/micropython.md

 - **Serial RX characteristic UUID**: 6e400002-b5a3-f393-e0a9-e50e24dcca9e
 - **Serial TX characteristic UUID**: 6e400003-b5a3-f393-e0a9-e50e24dcca9e

 The RX characteristic is *write* only, and transports serial string data from the central BLE device to Monocle.
-The TX characteristic on the other hand is *notification* only and delivers messages back from Monocle, to the central BLE device.
+The TX characteristic is *notification* only and delivers messages back from Monocle, to the central BLE device.

 Each characteristic transports string data of any length up to the negotiated *MTU size - 3 bytes*.
-Longer strings must be chopped up and will automatically be rejoined on the receiving side by Monocle.
+Longer strings must be chopped up and will be automatically rejoined on the receiving side by Monocle.
 Likewise if Monocle wishes to send longer responses than can fit into a single MTU payload, the data will arrive sequentially, and can be concatenated by the central Bluetooth app.
 The diagram below describes how communication operates between Monocle and a central device.

 ![Sequence diagram of the Monocle serial data service](/micropython/images/bluetooth-serial-service-sequence-diagram.svg)

 A secondary Bluetooth *Service*, again containing two *Characteristics*, is used to transport raw data such as image, audio and firmware update data.
-The format for the raw data service is similar to the serial data service, aside from the fact that `null` or `0` characters may also be included within the payload.
+The mechanism for the raw data service is similar to the serial data service, aside from the fact that `null` or `0` characters may also be included within the payload.

 - **Raw data service UUID**: e5700001-7bac-429a-b4ce-57ff900f479d
 - **Raw data RX Characteristic UUID**: e5700002-7bac-429a-b4ce-57ff900f479d
 - **Raw data TX Characteristic UUID**: e5700003-7bac-429a-b4ce-57ff900f479d

-Raw data transfer may also often be bigger than a single MTU payload, so similarly to the serial data, it needs to be broken up into pieces.
+Raw data transfer may often be bigger than a single MTU payload.
+Similarly to the serial data, it may need to be broken up into pieces.
 To help reconstruct the packets sent or received by Monocle, a flag is present at the start of each payload to determine if it's either a starting payload, middle payload, end payload, or a small single buffer payload.
 The exact mechanisms for different types of data transfer are outlined below.

 ### Downloading media
 {: .no_toc }

 Media files such as audio and images may be downloaded from the Monocle using the raw data service mentioned in the [Communication section](#communication).
 Files may also be sent asynchronously by Monocle when they are ready.

-Due to the small payload size of Bluetooth packets, the file may be spit into many *chunks* which will need to be recombined by the receiving central device.
+Due to the small payload size of Bluetooth packets, the file may be spit into many *chunks* and need to be recombined by the receiving central device.
 A flag at the start of each payload indicates if it is the **START**, **MIDDLE** or **END** of the file.
 A very small file may also be transferred using the **SMALL** flag.

-The first payload includes metadata about the file such as filename (with a relevant extension) and the file size.
-The sequence diagram below describes how a file is broken into several parts and the data can simply be recombined to construct the full file:
+The first payload includes metadata about the file such as the filename (with a relevant file extension) and the file size.
+The sequence diagram below describes how a file is broken into several parts and the data can be recombined to construct the full file:

 ![Sequence diagram of the Monocle raw data service](/micropython/images/bluetooth-raw-data-service-sequence-diagram.svg)

 ### Firmware updates
 {: .no_toc }

-Details coming soon.
+Updates of the MicroPython firmware are handled using Nordic's over-the-air device firmware update process.

+To perform an update:

+1. Check which version of the firmware you current have by entering `import device; device.VERSION`.

+1. Download the latest `monocle-vXX.XXX.XXXX.zip` package from our [GitHub releases](https://github.com/Itsbrilliantlabs/monocle-micropython/releases) page.

+1. Issue an update command over MicroPython using `import device; device.update()`.
+Monocle will now reboot into DFU mode.

+1. Using the nRF Connect App, for [desktop](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-desktop), [Android](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en&gl=US), or [iOS](https://apps.apple.com/se/app/nrf-connect-for-mobile/id1054362403), you can reconnect to Monocle, select the downloaded `.zip` file, and update to the latest version.

 ### FPGA bitstream updates
 {: .no_toc }